Brain Injury Lawyer Houston

 A serious injury can impact everything associated with the accident victim, including their friendships, career, and family.
 A person’s brain is the center of their nervous system.
 It dictates everything from behaviors, thoughts, emotions, memory, and sensations, to the movement and control of the legs and arms.

-Injuries to this complex organ have the potential to alter behaviors, erase important memories, and can cause crippling seizures and mental disorders.
-Even a seemingly minor traumatic event to the head can lead to a serious long-term injury.
+Catastrophic injuries to this complex organ have the potential to alter behaviors, erase important memories, and can cause crippling seizures and mental disorders.
+Even seemingly minor damage to brain tissues can lead to a serious long-term injury that requires lifelong care.

 Causes of Traumatic Brain Injury